You're in control with parental controls

 EA App

-EA encourages parents to create an EA Account and then make a separate account for their child.
-Child accounts cannot purchase games using the online store front and must redeem product codes bought elsewhere.
 When redeeming a product code the EA App will check the age using the birth date that is associated with the account in order to decide whether a game is able to be played or not.
-Find out more here.
+Find out more about setting up a child EA account.

 Epic Games

-This storefront and games platform allows people to purchase games as well as providing free games for people to add to their gaming libraries.
+The Epic Games Store and Epic Games launcher platform allows people to purchase games as well as providing free games for people to add to their gaming libraries.
 Those games can vary from puzzle games to horror and from age rating levels All Ages to R18.

 Parental controls can be set up for the Game Store by enabling a PIN option.
 The PIN can be used to restricted game play by age categories, as well as requiring a PIN for any download and purchases.
 The Epic Games Store allows you to select the rating system to be used for the restrictions (ESRB, PEGI, and GRAC).
-Find out more here.

 Nintendo

-You can place age restrictions on software either through the console itself, or through the associated mobile app.
+You can place age restrictions on software either through the console itself, or through the app.
 A PIN can be used to override this.
 The mobile app also tells parents what pieces of software their children have been accessing and for how long.
 Nintendo outline their parental controls here.

-PlayStation
+PlayStation (PSN)

 It’s also important to set up parental controls for non-digital content (such as disc-based games, DVDs and Blu-rays), as well as games that have already been downloaded to the console by another account.
 This can be done through the console itself.
 Find out more about age ratings for PlayStation here.